josefadamcik/SofleKeyboard/docs/build_guide_rgb.md

 ## This Build Guide

 This build guide is based on a copy of the main [build guide](/docs/build_guide.md).
 We suggest to revisit the main [build guide](/docs/build_guide.md) for general process and tips about technique.
-But this build guide is the main source of importand details for your build - like ProMicro orientation, component placement, briding of pads.
+But this build guide is the main source of importand details for your build - like Pro-Micro orientation, component placement etc.

 **&#9888; Keyhive version: Pay attention, if you purchased Sofle RGB from Keyhive**